 3. Foreign Countries - Absolute Novelty.
 Each country's patents are only effective in that country.
-Most foreign countries have an "absolute novelty" requirement, i.e., any public disclosure of the invention anywhere before filing your application in that country bars patenting the invention in that country.
-If you comply with complicated rules, filing in a first country can give you the right later to file your application in other countries with your first country's priority date.
+Most foreign countries have an "absolute novelty" requirement, i.e., any public disclosure of the invention anywhere before filing your application in that country

-4. Provisional Application.
+- 4. Provisional Application.
 A provisional patent application ("provisional") is an informal placeholder that preserves your invention's priority date for one year.
 It is wonderful because it is cheap, lets you delay deciding whether to file a more expensive utility application while you test the market or find money, lets you immediately mark your invention "patent pending," and is completely secret.
-It is awful because it is a trap for the unwary as it only provides priority to the invention it properly describes and it is automatically abandoned unless a utility application claims priority to it within a year.
+It is awful because it is a trap for the unwary as it only provides priority to the invention it properly describes and it is automatically abandoned unless a utility application claims priority to it within a year. - 5.
+Cost.

-5. Cost.
 It typically costs about \$5,000 to \$15,000 to file a utility patent application, plus an additional \$2,000 to \$5,000 through issuance.
 It typically costs about \$1,000 to obtain a design patent.
 While about 65% of applications issue as patents, most are not valuable because they do not prevent competition.